swhitty/FlyingFox/README.md

 }
 ```

 `WSHandler` facilitates the exchange of streams of the raw websocket frames sent over the connection.
-While powerful it is more convenient to instead use `WSMessageHandler` to exchange streams of websocket messages via [`MessageFrameWSHandler`](#websockethttphandler)
+While powerful it is more convenient to instead use `WSMessageHandler` to exchange streams of websocket messages via [`WebSocketHTTPHandler`](#websockethttphandler)

 ## AsyncSocket / PollingSocketPool